danielkrupinski/mars/README.md

 ## Injecting using the preload script (experimental)

 We have a new loading method that uses LD_PRELOAD and library function hooking to stay undetected.

 To use this method, you need to have CS:GO closed and use the `preload` script with your CS:GO launch options.

 Here is an example.
 Note that you need *-steam* for VAC to be enabled.
 ```
 ./preload -steam -nobreakpad -high -threads 4
 ```

 Once CS:GO is loaded, the cheat should be loaded as well and you can check the CS:GO console for more information.

 ## Using the hack

-Now that Fuzion has been injected into the game, press <kbd>Insert</kbd> on your keyboard to open the hack menu (<kbd>ALT</kbd>+<kbd>I</kbd> if you are using a laptop).
+Now that Mars has been injected into the game, press <kbd>Insert</kbd> on your keyboard to open the hack menu (<kbd>ALT</kbd>+<kbd>I</kbd> if you are using a laptop).

 If you want to change skins, create and load configs or open the player list, you can find those buttons at the top of the screen.